Dominion can force Murdochs to testify at Fox News defamation trial, judge says - KESQ

 This outcome is a blow to Fox, which tried to block Dominion from forcing the Murdochs onto the witness stand.
 The judge signaled at previous hearings that he was skeptical of Fox’s claims that their testimony wasn’t necessary.
 The judge’s comments Wednesday further raise the stakes for Fox in the closely watched case, which is set to go to trial this month, barring a last-minute settlement.

-Fox News denies wrongdoing, maintains that it is “proud” of its 2020 election, and says the lawsuit is a meritless assault against the First Amendment.
+Fox News denies wrongdoing, maintains that it is “proud” of its 2020 election coverage, and says the lawsuit is a meritless assault against the First Amendment.
 The right-wing network has also said Dominion’s request for $1.6 billion in damages is a wildly overblown figure that was designed to get headlines.

 Fox Corporation chairman Rupert Murdoch and his son, CEO Lachlan Murdoch, previously gave lengthy depositions in the case, which revolves around Fox’s decision in late 2020 to repeatedly promote false claims that the election was rigged against then-President Donald Trump.